 - Look for inspiration: Ask yourself, “What would a great leader do?”
 Often you know the answer, it just requires courage to take action.
 There is nothing really stopping you from being one of these great leaders!

-- Remember – people are watching you: You are role model.
+- Remember – people are watching you: You are a role model.
 People look to see how you will respond to this challenge.
 Are you going to let people down?

 - Talk it through with a trusted colleague or mentor: Don’t go it alone.
 Test your thoughts, work on a plan and gain support to execute it.